ICJIA/history-of-computing-webpage/README.md

 - Each section contains detailed historical information with categorized subsections
 - Test your knowledge using the "Test Your Knowledge" tab
 - Quiz provides immediate feedback, tracks your score, and provides an option to generate a certificate of completion.
-- Responsive design works on both desktop and mobile devices
+- Works on both desktop and mobile devices

 ## Development

 This project uses React 18 without a build process for simplicity.

+- Quiz system uses modern React hooks
+- CSS3 and Flexbox grid
 - Responsive Design Principles
-- Content is structured in chronological sections
-- Quiz system uses modern React hooks
-- Flexbox grid

 ## License